Healthy Homes Assessment Hastings Central

 Draught Stopping Hastings Central

-Draughts may lead to low temperatures inside households.
-A draughty home is more expensive to heat, meaning wasting energy and incurring higher costs.
+Draughts can lead to low temperatures inside homes.
+A draughty home is more expensive to heat, meaning wasting money and energy.

-If you can feel external air getting in, or see the air is clear from a hole or gap or crack, then it is most likely a gap or hole which needs sealing in the way you can.
-Large gaps and cracks should be permanently stopped.
-Any gaps greater than 3mm that let air in or out within your house need sealing.
-For example, if the open fireplace isn’t in use it could cause draughts, and should be blocked off.
-Landlords and property managers are responsible for making sure that such draughts are squelched as far as imaginable.
+If you are able to feel external air getting in, or see an unobstructed draught coming from a gap or hole and you are able to feel it, it is most likely a gap or an opening that requirements sealing in any way.
+Large gaps and cracks should be sealed permanently.
+Gaps greater than 3mm that let air into or out into your house need the sealing.
+For example, if an open fireplace isn’t in use it can cause draughts and should be blocked off.
+Property managers and landlords are accountable for making sure such draughts are eliminated whenever possible.

-There is no need to cover up holes or gaps that are part of the building.
-For instance, small gaps around windows and doors could be required to allow for movement of the structure as the home is heated and cools to allow them to be closed and opened instead of instead of being stuck.
-We will check the windows and doors in an Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps in the building.
+For instance, small gaps around windows and doors may be required to allow movement of the building as the household heats and cools, to allow them to be closed and opened rather than securing.
+We will check all windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections